MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 # Create a new model-driven app with Collaboration controls for Teams

+[!INCLUDE [deprecation-label](~/includes/collaboration-controls-deprecation.md)]

 Collaboration controls are designed for [model-driven applications](/power-apps/maker/model-driven-apps/model-driven-app-overview).
+Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
 The following section covers how to create a model-driven app.

-> [!NOTE]
-> Currently, Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

-[!INCLUDE [deprecation-label](~/includes/collaboration-controls-deprecation.md)]

 ## Create a model-driven application